 - Echo (3rd Gen), $25 Amazon gift card

 7. Earn free Amazon credit by using the Shopkick app.

 Shopkick is a rebate app that offers “kicks” (or points) when you take certain actions either at a store or from home.
 Actions include walking into stores, scanning items, or making select purchases.

 Once you earn enough kicks, you can redeem them for Amazon gift cards.

 Get more details about how Shopkick works.

 8. Sign up for Paribus to get free Amazon credits when your guaranteed delivery is late.

-When you sign up for Paribus, they’ll monitor your email inbox to track your Amazon purchases and help score you a credit from Amazon if your shipment arrives late.
-Which it does more often than you realize.
+When you sign up for Paribus, they’ll monitor your email inbox to track your Amazon purchases and help score you compensation from Amazon if your shipment arrives late.

 Paribus compensates us when you sign up for Paribus using the links we provided.